 We are filing this Form 10-Q, or the Report, in compliance with Rule 13a-13 promulgated by the Securities and Exchange Commission, or the SEC.
 In this Report, "we," "our" or "us" refer to PennantPark Investment Corporation and its consolidated subsidiaries unless the context suggests otherwise.
-"PennantPark Investment" refers to only PennantPark Investment Corporation; "SBIC LP" and "SBIC II" or, collectively, "our SBIC Funds," refers to our wholly owned, consolidated small business investment companies, or SBIC, subsidiaries, PennantPark SBIC LP and PennantPark SBIC II LP ; "PennantPark Investment Advisers" or "Investment Adviser" refers to PennantPark Investment Advisers, LLC; "PennantPark Investment Administration" or "Administrator" refers to PennantPark Investment sinclude investments we make through our SBIC Funds and other consolidated subsidiaries.
-"SBA" refers to the Small Business Administration.
-"Credit Facility" refers to our multi-currency, senior secured revolving credit facility.
-"BDC" refers to a business development company under the Investment Company Act of 1940, as amended, or the 1940 Act.
+"PennantPark Investment" refers to only PennantPark Investment Corporation; "our SBIC Funds" refers collectively to our consolidated subsidiaries, PennantPark SBIC LP, or SBIC LP, and its general partner, PennantPark SBIC GP, LLC, and PennantPark SBIC II LP, or SBIC II, and its general partner, PennantPark SBIC GP II, LLC; "PennantPark Investment Advisers" or "Investment Adviser" refers to PennantPark Investment Administration" or "Administrator" refers to PennantPark Investment Administration, LLC.
+References to our portfolio or investments include investments we make through our SBIC Funds and other consolidated subsidiaries.
+"SBA" refers to the Small Business Administration; "Credit Facility" refers to our multicurrency, senior secured revolving credit facility; "2025 Notes" refers to our 6.25% senior notes due 2025; "BDC" refers to a business development company under the Investment Company Act of 1940, as amended, or the 1940 Act; "Code" refers to the Internal Revenue Code of 1986, as amended; "RIC" refers to a regulated investment company under the Code.

 Item 1.
-Financial Statements
+Consolidated Financial Statements